 You can’t ask for a more deluxe set of shears for dogs than this Alfheim treasure.
 It features a full suite of 4 pieces for all your needs.
 You get a 6″ inch set of cutting scissors, 6″ thinning scissors, 7″ up-curved scissors and again 7″ down-curved scissors.

 Second, this just might be the best dog grooming shears in terms of ergonomics.
 Curved design and elegant thumb holes allow for easier maneuvering and less strain on your hands.
 Any long session will be pure bliss with this set of best grooming scissors.

 Notice the blue inserts in this set of professional grooming shears.
 These protect the scissors from digging into your fingers and applying unnecessary pressure.
-This little touch also make the Alfheim pet scissors a great choice for people with smaller hands.
+This little touch also make the Alfheim pet scissors one of the best grooming scissors for people with smaller hands.

 Pet Magasin scissors